petehellyer/Neuroscience-Python-Course-Development/README.md

     - Strings
     - Print statements
     - Booleans
-f.
-How to open/write files
+    - How to open/write files
 g.
 Common Errors and how to identify them
 h.
 Exercises
 2. Python Functions